 To remove cooking in residue from a frying pan, add enough water to cover the food.

 ☞ Make sure to let the pan cool to warm first to avoid damaging the pan.

 Allow the pan to soak for several minutes.
 Then wash as normal.

 How To Get Rid Of That Garlic Odor

 Remove garlic odor from cooking utensils by scrubbing with table salt or lemon.
 This works in removing the odor from your hands also.
 Another trick is to dust your hands with bicarbonate soda and rub together and then rinse.

 Restore Messy Wooden Spoons

 Restore those wooden spoons or utensils suited to non-stick pans by boiling them in plain water and then drying them in the sun.

 Maintain wooden or bamboo cutting boards in good condition by oiling them occasionally with grapeseed oil or

-If you are looking for best turkey cooking hack hacks insights — check out our turkey cooking tips.
+If you are looking for best turkey cooking insights — check out my turkey recipe for ceramic grills.